-You can arrange for a community care assessment which looks at the help people with disabilities or illnesses need to live more independently.
+You can arrange for a community care assessment which looks at the help disabled people or people with illnesses need to live more independently.

 For disabled children and their parents

 A Children (NI) order or UNOCINI assessment looks at the needs of disabled children and their families as a whole.
 UNOCINI stands for Understanding the Needs of Children in Northern Ireland.
 They will identify the needs of the disabled child or children as well as any other children in the family and your needs as their parents.